Solana Beach station: Former Amtrak station at Del Mar

 The former Del Mar station served passengers from the early 1900s until its closure in 1995, and for much of that time was the only passenger stop between Oceanside and San Diego.
 Solana Beach station was planned from the beginning not only as a stop for both Amtrak and commuter trains, but also as a major local bus hub.
 As a result, the future of Del Mar station, just two miles south, fell into doubt as early as 1989.
-At that time a committee of the San Diego Association Of Governments (SANDAG) voted in favor of its closure, citing the limited availability of parking, the lack of handicapped access, and the logistical difficulty accommodating bus and shuttle service.
+At that time a committee of the San Diego Association Of Governments (SANDAG) voted in favor of its closure, citing the limited availability of parking, the lack of accessibility, and the logistical difficulty accommodating bus and shuttle service.
 Any one of these problems, by itself, would have been a serious deficiency if Del Mar was to serve both commuters and Amtrak passengers.
 The Del Mar City Council rejected any significant expansion of the facility, while still hoping to keep it in operation as an Amtrak-only station, but Amtrak rejected this possibility, deciding in favor of Solana Beach instead.
 Today, the former station and its platform are still kept intact next to the active railroad, and it is often leased out for weddings or other special events.